Serving Titans in Need

 Food and professional clothing donations may be dropped off at the Office of Student Life on each Campus during normal business hours.
 Please note that the College is closed on Fridays.
 Learn more about donating and view a list of needed food and clothing items.

 Eastern Florida State College established Titan2Titan to assist students and employees who are experiencing an immediate need.
 Brevard County offers a variety of additional resources that are available to its residents.
 Please visit the Brevard 211 Information and Referral Service website for a complete list of current community-based resources.
+You can also view and download the Titan2Titan Resource Card for contact information for a wide variety of support services.

 - Brevard 211 Web & Telephone Helpline